 Why ESO Class Mastery Exists

-Since subclassing launched, pure class builds have been at a disadvantage in high-end content like veteran dungeons and trials.
-Players who wanted to stay pure class often felt weaker than those who swapped in a skill line from another class, especially when one combination dominated the meta.
+Since subclassing launched, pure class builds have been at a disadvantage in high-end content like veteran trials and pvp.
+Players who wanted to stay pure class often felt weaker than those who swapped in a skill line from another class.

-Class Mastery is ZOS's answer to that gap.
+Class Mastery Passives are ZOS's answer to that gap.
 Senior Combat Designer Alec Verish described it as a stop-gap measure between the ongoing class reworks.
-ZOS is refreshing each class over time.
 Dragonknight is already done, Warden is next.
 Class Mastery passives will be adjusted as each class gets its full refresh.

 The goal from the dev stream slide: